cabooster/DeepCAD/dataset/README.md

 # Data download guide

 The data used for training and validation of DeepCAD are made publicly available here.
 These data were captured by our customized two-photon microscope with two strictly synchronized detection path.
 The signal intensity of the high-SNR path is about 10-fold higher than that of the low-SNR path.
 We provided 14 groups of recordings with various imaging depths, excitation power, and cell structures.
 All data are listed in the table below.
-You can download these data directly by clicking the hyperlinks appended in the `Power` column.
+You can download these data directly by clicking the `hyperlinks appended in the Power column`.

 |No.   |FOV (V×H)<sup>a</sup>	|Frame rate |	Imaging depth<sup>b</sup>	|Power<sup>c</sup>|AMP<sup>d</sup>|Structures           |
 |:----:|  ----                |:----:     | :----:                    | :----:          |:----:         | :----:          |